dgSPARSE/dgNN/README.md

 ## dgNN

+> **Note** We'd like to inform our users that dgNN will no longer be actively maintained.
+Our development efforts will focus on integrating its features and functionalities into [dgSPARSE-Lib](https://github.com/dgSPARSE/dgSPARSE-Lib).
+We believe this consolidation will provide a more streamlined and efficient experience for our user community.
+Thank you for your continued support.

 dgNN is a high-performance backend for GNN layers with DFG (Data Flow Graph) level optimization. dgNN project is based on [PyTorch](https://github.com/pytorch/pytorch).

 ### How to install